 Some 20 years later in the 1800s, the structure was fortified with bricks by Indian prisoners, and a moat was also added sometime later.

-And during World War II, the Japanese used the fort and the opposite park as both a supply store and detention centre.
+During World War II, the Japanese used the fort and the opposite park as both a supply store and detention centre.

 The 1970s saw the introduction of both a sewage system and electricity into the old fort, with an Amphitheatre being built to host cultural shows as well!